I am Alice and am ELR's appointed Welfare Officer.

 Avoid destructive behaviour and leave athletics venues as you find them

 Not carry or consume alcohol to excess and/or illegal substances.

 Avoid carrying any items that could be dangerous to yourself or others excluding athletics equipment used in the course of your athletics activity.

 East London Runners respects all our members' rights to a private life.
 However, the Club must also ensure that confidentiality and its reputation are protected at all times.

-- bring the club into disrepute, for example, by: - making defamatory comments about individuals or other organisations or groups; posting political comments or images; - posting images that are inappropriate or links to inappropriate content; - being seen to support (for example by liking on Facebook or retweeting on Twitter) a comment or post that would fall into any of the above categories;
+c) being seen to support (for example by liking on Facebook or retweeting on Twitter) a comment or post that would fall into any of the above categories.

-- breach confidentiality, for example by: - giving away information about an individual (such as a fellow volunteer or athlete) or organisation - revealing information held by the club where there would be reasonable expectation of confidentiality;
+a) giving away information about an individual (such as a fellow volunteer or athlete) or organisation; or

 Please also see the Guidelines given by England Athletics at

 Membership of East London Runners/England Athletics assumes that you will comply with the UK Athletics Anti-Doping Guidelines, see below.
 Whilst most testing is carried out on International Athletes, you should be aware that by taking part in any event run under UK Athletics rules you are consenting to be available for testing.